bkuhlmann/tocer/README.md

 - Supports Markdown ATX-style headers.
 Example: `# Header`.
     - Does not support header suffixes.
 Example: `# Header #`.
     - Does not support header prefixes without spaces.
 Example: `#Header`.
+- Supports table of contents generation for single or multiple files.
+- Supports custom label.
+Default: "# Table of Contents".
+- Supports whitelist filtering.
+Default: ".md".
 - Prepends table of contents to Markdown documents that don't have table of contents.
-- Replaces/updates Markdown documents that have existing table of contents.
+- Rebuilds Markdown documents that have existing table of contents.

 # Requirements